admannz/pmmkickstart/README.md

 4. Select **Create skill → Upload a skill**
 5. Attach the downloaded `.skill` file

-**Important:** This skill fetches content live from GitHub and requires web network access to be enabled.
-In Claude, go to **Settings → Capabilities** and make sure "Web access" is turned on, otherwise the skill will return a fetch error.
+**Important:** This skill fetches content live from `pmmkickstarter.com` and requires web network access to that domain to be enabled in Cowork.
+In Claude, go to **Settings → Capabilities** and make sure network access to `pmmkickstarter.com` is permitted, otherwise the skill will return a fetch error.

 Once installed, the skill appears in your Personal Skills list as `pmmkickstart-field-guide` and is available in any Cowork conversation.